Midnight Science (2013-2014), Volume 10, Paper 1

 The Latitude and Longitude for each of the points listed are

-The general remoteness of this region, and the loss of the lines as they travel through ancient floodplains and lakes strongly argues against these lines being modern roads or pipes.
+The general remoteness of this region, and the loss of the lines as they travel through ancient floodplains and lakes strongly argues against these lines being possible modern roads, electric pylons or pipes.

 Within this series of locations the second highest density of lines occurred at Point D at latitude 65.123017, longitude 115.714188.

-These lines, if they are confirmed to be geoglyphs, are the only potential known geoglyphs within the Arctic Circle.
-The lines are constructed to the same general pattern as the circa 15,000 year old Irkutsk Geoglyph Field already discovered (1) – this age being based on the pattern being consistent with the linear patterns found on pendants discovered in the same general area (3-15).
+These lines, if they are confirmed to be geoglyphs, are to the authors knowledge the only potential known geoglyphs within the Arctic Circle.
+From a prelimnary study it appears that the lines are constructed to the same general pattern as the circa 15,000 year old Irkutsk Geoglyph Field previously discovered (1).

 At this point the overall length of the various drawn lines when combined is presently unknown, but must easily exceed 1,000 miles.